UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/01_Overview.md

+<h2>WARNING</h2>
+Download <strong>Arduino IDE 1.6.5.</strong>, from this website or from Arduino.cc Other versions don't work for the moment.

 All the versions of the UDOO Neo board are equipped with a Freescale iMX 6SoloX processor.
 I.MX 6SoloX embedded on single chip a single core ARM Cortex A9 and a ARM cortex M4 microcontroller.
 They can use and share lot of hardware implemented features provided by the architecture as:
 * gpios